 Thirty years ago, mathematical computation was difficult to perform and thus used sparingly.
-However, mathematical computation has become far more accessible due to the emergence of the personal computer, the discovery of fiber-optics and the consequent development of the modern internet, and the creation of Maple, Mathematica
+However, mathematical computation has become far more accessible due to the emergence of the personal computer, the discovery of fiber-optics and the consequent development of the modern internet, and the creation of Maple, Mathematica, and Matlab.

 Number Theory | Calculus | Linear Algebra | Visualization and Geometry: A Postscript